Advanced Apex Specialist

 Remove the Contract Number field from the Order page layout if it is currently there

-Use the methods provided in the unmanaged package without changing their name or signature.
+Use the methods provided in the unmanaged package without changing their name or signature unless explicitly mentioned in the requirements below.

 When Renee LaFleur was in culinary school, she interned with one of the world’s most esteemed chefs, who’s renowned for his gourmet food truck with outdoor pop-up seating.
 Upon graduation, this experience inspired Renee to start her own food truck business: New Millennium Food Truck—a small food operation serving up big flavors.